nplevitt/Wiki-Walk/README.md

 # Project Description

 The goal of this project is to create a measure a relationship in terms of degrees of separation between certain terms in Wikipedia.
 The degrees of separation between wikipedia search terms would be calculated by counting the number of links that would need to be clicked, starting with a link contained in the first article, until the second search term is reached.
 This calculation would be a proxy for "how closely related" those two search terms are.
+There are two main options that the user can select.
+The first is to build a path from one wikipedia article to another, starting with a selected term.
+The second is to find a path between two terms that the user selects.
+Each part of the project presents its own algorithmic, data storage, and data retrieval challenges that will be further discussed.
+The first option is called "Build a Path" and the second is called "Find a Path".

 # Executive Summary